spectreconsole/spectre.console/README.md

 Spectre.Console is provided as-is under the MIT license.
 For more information see LICENSE.

-* For SixLabors.ImageSharp, see https://github.com/SixLabors/ImageSharp/blob/master/LICENSE
+* SixLabors.ImageSharp, a library which Spectre.Console relies upon, is licensed under Apache 2.0 when distributed as part of Spectre.Console.
+The Six Labors Split License covers all other usage, see: https://github.com/SixLabors/ImageSharp/blob/master/LICENSE